fkinglag/meta/README.md

 # meta
-A Meta Repository for General Monero Project Matters
+A meta repository for general Gridcoin Community Hangout matters.

-Current Maintainer: luigi1111
+Current Maintainer: @fkinglag
-I will merge most any useful, not-extremely-stupid pull request.
+"I will merge most any useful, not-extremely-stupid pull request.
 Subject to change.
-Have at it.
+Have at it."